MBL-Woods-Hole/sequenceserver-HOMD/README-HOMD.md

 bundle exec bin/sequenceserver -D -c ~/.sequenceserver-XXX.conf (you may need to 'npm run build' if edited recently)
 ```

+### Important for singles: prokka and ncbi
+Must regenerate NCBI-IDs.csv and PROKKA-IDs.csv
+by running 'blast_get_SS_databaseIDs.py' with correct infile for blast directory
+These files have format:
+genome_id<TAB>ext<TAB>directory hash
+where ext is fna or ffn or faa
+and dirctory hash is created in the py script
+These files are placed in the root directories of the singles node app on the sequence server
+They should be recreated when new genomes are added.
 ---
 ## HOMD Setup and Administration:
 ### On 192.168.1.60 (the BLAST-Server)